xriss/blender-fatpoly/readme.md

 	Boost = 0.10
-		This gives the initial topology solution a gentle push outwards to help prevent inverting solutions.
+		This gives the initial topology solution a gentle push outwards to help prevent inverted solutions.
 Ideally this should be a small value but not 0.

 	Steps = 32
-		The number of iterations to try and solve the spring system, if set to 0 the only the initial topology solution is performed.
+		The number of iterations to try and solve the spring system, if set to 0 then only the initial topology solution is performed.
 		This initial state will generally be a flat plane with a low boost and an ugly bump with a higher boost.
-Each step from this state will create a more pleasing solution but the higher this number is the slower the code run.
+Each step from this state will create a more pleasing solution but the higher this number is the slower the code runs.

 	Boom = 0.75
 		This adjusts the length of all springs used in the system, as the springs increase in length so the polygons will push outward like a blister and visa versa.

+		This is the value you should tweak up and down until the you are happy with the results.